julionc/awesome-shopify/readme.md

 - [Liquid Cheat Sheet](https://www.shopify.com/partners/shopify-cheat-sheet) - A resource for building Shopify Themes with Liquid.
 - [Liquid template language reference](https://shopify.dev/docs/api/liquid) - Liquid is the backbone of all Shopify themes, and is used to load dynamic content to the pages of online stores.

-### Others

-- [Liquid Ajax Cart](https://liquid-ajax-cart.js.org) - A JavaScript library for building Shopify Ajax-carts using Liquid templates.
-- [Cart.js](https://cartjs.org) - A JavaScript library to power your Shopify theme's cart.
-- [Helium](https://github.com/idbakkasse/helium) - A Shopify theme environment from scratch ⚙️, with Online Store 2.0 features.
-Built with performance ⚡️ and best practices in mind, has hot Module Reloading on SASS/ES6 file changes for rapid development and many more other features out of the box.
-- [Shopify Theme Lab](https://github.com/uicrooks/shopify-theme-lab) - Customizable modular development environment for blazing-fast Shopify theme creation, bundled with Vue.js and Tailwind CSS.
-- [Shopify Packer](https://github.com/hayes0724/shopify-packer) - Modern development tool for Shopify using Webpack 5.
-Easy to extend and customize, zero build config, compatible with Slate and existing websites.
-- [Setup and use Shopify metafields in your custom storefront](https://www.zauberware.com/en/articles/2019/setup-and-use-shopify-metafields-in-your-custom-storefront/) - Using GraphQL API to create and get Shopify Metafields.
-- [Foundationify](https://github.com/lukebussey/foundationify) - A theme for Shopify based on the responsive Zurb Foundation 5 framework.
-- [Uptown CSS](https://github.com/shoppad/uptowncss/) - A semantic toolkit designed to help developers build fully-responsive Shopify Apps.
-- [ks-bootshop](https://github.com/kondasoft/ks-bootshop) - Free Shopify Theme focused on simplicity, speed, and user experience.
-Based Bootstrap v5.
-- [Slate](https://github.com/Shopify/slate) - Toolkit for developing Shopify themes. ⚠️
-- [Shopify Skeleton theme](https://github.com/Shopify/skeleton-theme) - A simplified Shopify theme. ⚠️
-- [shopify-css-import](https://github.com/Shopify/shopify-css-import) - Add CSS import functionality to Shopify theme development with Grunt.js or Gulp.js. ⚠️

 ## Mobile

 You can use the iOS and Android Buy SDK to integrate Shopify checkout into your mobile applications.
 This lets you sell any of your physical products through the app and track sales info in your Shopify Admin.
-[Learn more here›](https://shopify.dev/custom-storefronts/tools).
+[Learn more here›](https://shopify.dev/docs/storefronts/mobile).

 ### Android